-As a parent, you are responsible to take an active part in the program.
-One of the purposes of parent involvement is to develop a program responsive to the needs of the children and their families.
+One of the purposes of Parent Involvement is to develop a program responsive to the needs of the children and their families.
 The staff needs your help to provide the many services to you and your child.
 We need volunteers daily to assist in every part of the program.

-Parent involvement is voluntary.
+Parent Involvement is voluntary.
 One of the ways to get involved is to volunteer in the classroom.
-This helps the teachers and gives you the opportunity to learn more about your child and working with children.
+This helps the teachers and gives you the opportunity to learn more about your child.
 We realize that your time is valuable and you may not always have time in your busy schedule to volunteer.
 However, there are many ways to help out in the classroom or with activities/socializations.
-Parents can help with curriculum planning, field trips, interviewing prospective Head Start employees, budget committees and more.
-Talk to your child's teacher, family educator or family advocate for ideas.
-Parents also have opportunities to volunteer by serving on Policy Council or as officers of the Parent Committees (see following page).
+Parents can help with curriculum planning, field trips, help with hiring of prospective Head Start employees, budget committees and more.
+Talk to your child's teacher, family educator, or family advocate for ideas.
+Parents also have opportunities to volunteer by serving on Policy Council or on their Parent Committee.